alaub81/openhab_modbus_sma_inverter/README.md

 ```
 that's it... now you should see values in your SMA Sitemap, or in the openHAB UI.

-This example Configurations are for:
+These sample configurations are for:
 * SMA Sunny Tripower 8.0
 * SMA SunnyBoy Storage 3.7-10

 If you have to use other modbus IDs, you can download modbus documentation from:
 * https://www.sma.de/service/downloads.html

-# More Informations:
+# More detailed Informations:
 * https://www.laub-home.de/wiki/OpenHAB_SMA_Wechselrichter_mittels_Modbus_einbinden